THEORY OF MIND

-Specification: The development of social cognition: including theory of mind as an explanation for autism
+Specification: The development of social cognition: including theory of mind.

 Read the following extract, and explain how it fits with the idea that ToM is a challenge for autistic people: